 Citizens of non-EU countries wishing to stay in Spain for more than three months must apply for a Residency Permit/Card (Tarjeta de Residencia) within 30 days of arriving in the country.
 The application must be made at the Foreigner's Office (Oficina de Extranjeros) or local national police station in the province of intended residence.

-Currently Spain runs an investment program, which allows you to apply for a residence card in Spain, if you have purchased real estate for a price in excess of 160 000 EUR – however this permit does not allow the right to work or conduct business in Spain.
-Latvia provides residence permit for a real estate with price from 142 000 EUR, which is 12% cheaper and additionally allows the option to work and conduct business.
-Currently the Spanish government plans to raise the minimum qualifying price of a real estate purchase in order to qualify for a residence permit to 500 000 EUR.
+Currently Spain runs an investment program, which allows you to apply for a residence card in Spain, if you have purchased real estate for a price in excess of 500 000 EUR – however, this permit does not allow the right to work or conduct business in Spain.
+Latvia provides residence permit for a real estate with price from 250 000 EUR, which is 50% cheaper and additionally allows the option to work and conduct business.
+Currently if you seek a legal relocation for a longer period of time solution, you have the following options: wealth visa, golden visa, skilled worker visa, investor visa, student visa.

 History shows, that since 2000, Spain has experienced fast population growth which is a result of immigration.
 However, the birth rate is only half the normal replacement level.
 This sudden and mass immigration has caused noticeable social tension between immigrants and the local population.
-In the European Union, Spain has the second highest immigration rate in percentage terms after Cyprus.
+In the European Union, Spain has the highest immigration rate in percentage terms after Cyprus and Germany.